-- 1 Open the NetBackup MS SQL Client interface. - 2 Select the host and instance you want to access. - See "Selecting the SQL Server host and instance" on page 209. - 3 Select File > Backup SQL Server objects. - In the Backup Microsoft SQL Server Objects dialog box, in the left pane, expand the instance name. - 5 Select a database whose filegroups you want to back up. - 6 In the right pane, select one or more filegroups that you want to back up. - Select the backup options. - Click Backup.
+- 1 Open the NetBackup MS SQL Client interface. - 2 Select the host and instance you want to access.

+- 3 Select File > Backup SQL Server objects. - 4 In the Backup Microsoft SQL Server Objects dialog box, in the left pane, expand the instance name. - 5 Select a database whose filegroups you want to back up. - 6 In the right pane, select one or more filegroups that you want to back up. - 7 Select the backup options. - 8 Click Backup.